Bunney Brooke: Tributes

-Charlie Little, director, had Brooke reflect on her life to him not long before she died as her illness worsened.
+Director Charlie Little had Brooke reflect on her life to him not long before she died as her illness worsened.
 Little recalls, she said "I've done all the things I've wanted to do in my life.
 I've been a very lucky woman".
 He also said Brooke was "Quite Chaplin-esque".

-Elisabeth Kirkby, fellow Number 96 cast-member and former NSW Politician, said: "Brooke's performance was mesmerising.
+Fellow Number 96 cast member Elisabeth Kirkby said: "Brooke's performance was mesmerising.
 There was no dialogue.
 It was just the expression on her face.
 It was almost as [if] it was actually happening".

 Elaine Lee, another Number 96 cast-member, said Brooke "was about laughter, laughter, laughter.
 We used to laugh a lot, she was a very funny lady".

 Mark Mitchell, comedian and fellow Round The Twist star, said it was "impossible not to learn from Bunney.
 You could turn to her in a moment of exasperation knowing she would impart something very timely, if humbling".

 Frankie J. Holden, another Round The Twist star, said Brooke "Could play with the kids, be a serious actress opposite the adults and that night drink the crew under the table".

 Joanna Milosz, also known as Joanna Milosz-Piekarska, Brooke's long-time agent, said: "Nearly everyone in the industry of the older generation knew Brooke, worked with Brooke, was taught by Brooke or directed by Brooke" and "she had an incredible impact on the industry".